Brest-Java-Course-2021/aderenchuk-travel.agency/README.md

 Import clients data can be accessed at : http://localhost:8088/import/excel Export clients data can be accessed at : http://localhost:8088/export/excel

-## Run application with docker-compose and mySql database
+## Run application with docker-compose and postgresql database
 From the same directory as your root pom.xml, type:

 docker-compose -f docker/docker-compose.yml up